 Pushkar town is famed for the easy and relaxed pace of life.
 It draws people from across the world because of its inherent charm.
 Even though dope continues to be a big attraction, it is a peaceful place from all perspectives.

 Pushkar Itinerary- How many days should you spend in Pushkar Camel Fair?

-It is difficult to sum up on a general basis.
+It is difficult to generalize as to how many days to spend in Pushkar Mela.
 Some photographers stay for the entire duration of Pushkar Mela as they want to capture as many pictures as possible, the reward for a good shot is a huge sum of money and fame.
 Some travelers spend 3-4 days whereas many others choose to stay for a day.
-Ideally, you must reserve two days stay for Pushkar Fair which will provide you good opportunity to explore the fair as well as other places in town.
+Ideally, you must reserve two days stay for Pushkar Fair which will provide you a good opportunity to explore the fair as well as other places in town.